The tallest man-made structure in your state

 Pennsylvania: Comcast Technology Center, Philadelphia

-At 1,121 feet (341m), the Comcast Technology Center overpassed neighbouring Comcast Center (974 feet/297m) in 2018.
-Not only does it contain office and dining spaces, but it’s also home to two television studios.
-The top 12 floors are occupied by the Four Seasons Philadelphia so you’ll need to be a guest to soak up the views from the reception, rooms or swimming pool.
+At 1,121 feet, the Comcast Technology Center surpassed the neighboring Comcast Center (974 feet) in 2018.
+It houses office and dining spaces as well as two television studios.
+The top few floors are occupied by the Four Seasons Philadelphia, so you’ll need to be a guest to soak up the views from the reception, rooms or swimming pool.

 South Carolina: Capitol Center, Columbia

-South Carolina’s Capitol Center stands at 349 feet (106m) and is located in Columbia’s Central Business District.
-Its distinctive exterior is made up of white panels and dark-tinted glass windows, which creates a striped effect, while inside there are snazzy marble floors and ceiling-to-floor glass walls.
+South Carolina’s Capitol Center stands at 349 feet and is located in Columbia’s Central Business District.
+Its distinctive exterior is made up of white panels and dark-tinted glass windows, which create a striped effect, while inside there are snazzy marble floors and ceiling-to-floor glass walls.

 TCN7JM/Wikimedia/CC BY-SA 3.0